 Contract Symbols — Each futures and commodity contract has its own unique symbol.
 For example, the symbol for corn is ZC.
-If you were to see “ZCN1”, that would represent the July 2011 Corn futures contract.
-The “N” indicates the month of July and 1 represents the year 2011.
-The month and year will always be the last 2 parts of a futures contract.
+If you were to see “ZCU4,” that would represent the September 2014 Corn futures contract.
+The “U” is the month of September and 4 represents the year 2014.
+The month and year will always be the last 2 parts of futures contract.

 Monthly Symbols — Each month in futures trading has its own unique symbol.
 These symbols are standard across the industry.
-The commodity month symbols may appear confusing, but there is reason for why these symbols were chosen.
-Letters that can be duplicated for an existing commodity symbol are not used (e.g. S for Soybeans, C for Corn, and etc.).
-They have also skipped letters that could be confused for numbers when you are looking at a “ticker tape” or the commodity symbols along the bottom of your TV screen.
+The commodity month symbols may look confusing, but there actually is a reason for doing it this way.
+Letters that can be duplicated for an existing commodity symbol are not used.
+S for Soybeans, C for Corn and so on.

 Contract Specifications — Everything about a futures contract is standardized except its price.
 Quality, quantity, last trade date and settlement procedure are already determined.
 This predetermined information can be found by viewing the contract specifications.
 Exactly how much of a commodity are you controlling with one contract?
 What’s the minimum price increment?
 Click here to find the contract specifications for a given commodity and view the contract size, tick values and more.

 Trading Hours — Different markets trade at different times of the day.
 Make sure you are placing your order at the proper time.
-This link states the open and close time for each individual futures contract.
-View the trading hours.
+Click here to know when the open and close time is for each individual futures contract.

 Futures Calculator — The math!
 How much do you stand to gain or lose on a trade?
 Our Daniels Trading Futures Calculator on our site is a great short cut and resource to get your answer!
 Check it out here – it’s free and easy to use.